organix/uFork/docs/fs_dev.md

 Files are represented as actors with a [requestor](requestor.md) interface.

-A file actor maintains a cursor, which is the current position within the file in bytes.
+A file actor maintains a cursor, which is the current byte position within the file.
 Reads and writes always begin at this cursor.
 A file actor's cursor is initially at the beginning of the file, position `0`.

 Requests sent to a file actor that is busy processing an existing request will fail.
 Any system resources in use by the file actor are released automatically